About the Department

 Stations

-The Depatment operates out of two stations, one at Central Street and Weston Road (Station #1) and one on Worcester Street in Wellesley Hills (Station 2/HQ) which houses our Fire Prevention Office.
+The Department operates out of two stations, one at Central Street and Weston Road (Station #1) and one on Worcester Street in Wellesley Hills (Station 2/HQ) which houses our Fire Prevention Office.

 station 1

-Emergency Medical Services under the direction of Fire Chief Richard A. DeLorie are provided by Firefighter/Emergency Medical Technicians for the 26th year.
-Cataldo Ambulance together with the fire departments's 50 Emergency Medical Technicians , operating from Fire Department Headquarters located on Route 9, provide advanced medical care and emergency transport.
-Wellesley Police EMT's and First Responders carry first aid equipment and defibrillators to provide instant access to emergency care from wherever the police units are patrolling.
-Wellesley Public Safety personnel are very proud of our professional relationships that provide seamless care to our residents and visitors.
+Emergency Medical Services under the direction of the Fire Chief are provided by Firefighter/Emergency Medical Technicians.
+Coastal Paramedics, together with the 50 WFD EMTs, operate from Fire Department Headquarters located on Route 9 and provide advanced medical care and emergency transport.
+Wellesley Police EMTs and First Responders carry first aid equipment and defibrillators to provide instant access to emergency care from wherever the police units are patrolling.
+Wellesley Public Safety personnel are proud of our professional relationships that provide seamless care to our residents and visitors.

 All engines, ladders, and command vehicles are equipped with defibrillators, epi-pens, trauma, and specialized medical equipment.
 Each member's emergency medical certifications are kept current as required by law.
 As in the past, the Fire Department is looking forward to continued success in providing the highest quality medical services to our community.